awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 eksctl create addon --name aws-ebs-csi-driver --cluster my-cluster --service-account-role-arn arn:aws:iam::111122223333:role/AmazonEKS_EBS_CSI_DriverRole --force
 ```

 If you remove the **\-\-*force*** option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
 For more information about other options for this setting, see [Addons](https://eksctl.io/usage/addons/) in the `eksctl` documentation\.
-For more information about Amazon EKS Kubernetes field management, see [ Kubernetes field management](kubernetes-field-management.md)\.
+For more information about Amazon EKS Kubernetes field management, see [Customize Amazon EKS add\-on settings with field management](kubernetes-field-management.md)\.

 ------
 #### [ AWS Management Console ]